-8) Energy Consumption and Greenhouse Gas Emissions
+8) Energy Consumption and GHG Emissions

-Suppliers are requested to define voluntary goals for reduction of green-house gas and energy consumption.
+Suppliers are requested to define voluntary goals for reduction of GHG and energy consumption.
 In addition, continuous activities for further reduction are to be implemented.

-- ■Although there are various types of greenhouse gases, the following seven types of substance groups are specified particularly in the Kyoto Protocol: carbon dioxide, methane, nitrous oxide, HFCs, PFCs, and SF6, NF3. - Setting voluntary goals for reduction, making plans, and actively implementing the plans for these seven types of greenhouse gases are good practices of continuous reduction activities. - Energy consumption and greenhouse gas emissions are to be tracked and documented, at the facility and/or corporate level. - ■Suppliers are to look for cost-effective methods to improve energy efficiency and to minimize their energy consumption and greenhouse gas emissions.
+- ■Although there are various types of GHGs, the following seven types of substance groups are specified particularly in the Kyoto Protocol: carbon dioxide, methane, nitrous oxide, HFCs, PFCs, and SF6, NF3. - Setting voluntary goals for reduction, making plans, and actively implementing the plans for these seven types of GHGs are good practices of continuous reduction activities. - Energy consumption and GHG emissions are to be tracked and documented, at the facility and/or corporate level.
+To identify the supply chain's emission amount, the GHG emission result is required to be reported. - ■Suppliers are to look for cost-effective methods to improve energy efficiency and to minimize their energy consumption and GHG emissions.